Sombressoul/dyna/docs/Compact-Spectral-Multiplier-(CSM)/Theoretical-Foundations-of-the-CSM.md

 ## 4. Summary

-The Compact Spectral Projector:
+The Compact Spectral Multiplier:

 * Combines CountSketch + FFT across $K$ modes.
 * Produces an unbiased kernel estimate via rescaled inner product: $\widehat{Z} = d'^{K-1} \langle \Phi(x), \Phi(y) \rangle$.
 * Accumulates variance multiplicatively across modes, with magnitude governed by $\rho_k$ and $d'$.

-CSP is most effective when the input mode similarities $\rho_k$ are moderately high.
+CSM is most effective when the input mode similarities $\rho_k$ are moderately high.
 In low-similarity regimes ($\rho_k \ll 1$), the relative variance $\xi_k$ becomes large and may dominate the estimation error.
 In such cases, increasing $d'$ or falling back to exact dot-product computation may be necessary.

 ---